-BP-100-1.02 ("Bcl-2" or "BP-100-1.02") is Bio-Path's co-lead compound.
-The scientific name for BP-100-1.02 is Liposomal Bcl-2, a liposome delivered antisense cancer drug that targets the lymphoma and certain solid tumor markets.
+BP-100-1.02 ("BCl-2" or "BP-100-1.02") is Bio-Path's co-lead liposome delivered antisense drug candidate.
+The scientific name for BP-100-1.02 is Liposomal Bcl-2, a liposome delivered antisense cancer drug.
+BP-100-1.2 is ready for clinic and is intended to target the lymphoma and certain solid tumor markets.
+Clinical targets for BP-100-1.02 include lymphoma, breast cancer, colon cancer, prostate cancer and leukemia.
 Liposomal Bcl-2 has the potential to treat 40%-60% of solid tumors.

 Bcl-2 is a protein that is involved in regulating apoptosis or programmed cell death.
 Apoptosis is a physiologic mechanism of cell turnover by which cells actively commit suicide in response to aberrant external signals.
 Over-expression of Bcl-2 prevents the induction of apoptosis in response to cellular insults such as treatment with chemotherapeutic agents.
 Bcl-2 is over-expressed in more than 90% of follicular B-cell non-Hodgkins lymphoma due to a chromosomal rearrangement and is the key factor in the initiation of this malignancy.
-Bcl-2 is also overexpressed in a wide variety of solid tumors (it is estimated to be over-expressed in 40 percent of cancers).
+Bcl-2 is also overexpressed in a wide variety of solid tumors (it is estimated to be over-expressed in 40% of cancers).
 For example, Bcl-2 over-expression has been associated with the progression of prostate cancer from hormone dependence to hormone independence and may contribute to the relative drug resistant phenotype typically observed in hormone independent prostate cancer.